AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * The following errors and warning messages may display during installation of Experience Manager 6.5.x.x:
   * “When the Adobe Target integration is configured in Experience Manager using the Target Standard API (IMS authentication), then exporting Experience Fragments to Target results in wrong offer types getting created.
 Instead of type “Experience Fragment”/source “Adobe Experience Manager,” Target creates several offers with type “HTML”/source “Adobe Target Classic.”
   * `com.adobe.granite.maintenance.impl.TaskScheduler`: No maintenance windows found at granite/operations/maintenance.
-  * Adaptive Form server-side validation fails when aggregate functions such as SUM, MAX, and MIN are used.
-CQ-4274424
+  * Adaptive Form server-side validation fails when aggregate functions such as SUM, MAX, and MIN are used (CQ-4274424).
   * `com.adobe.granite.maintenance.impl.TaskScheduler` - No maintenance windows found at granite/operations/maintenance.
   * Hotspot in a Dynamic Media interactive image is not visible when previewing the asset through Shoppable Banner viewer.
+  * `com.adobe.cq.social.cq-social-jcr-provider bundle com.adobe.cq.social.cq-social-jcr-provider:1.3.5 (395)[com.adobe.cq.social.provider.jcr.impl.SpiSocialJcrResourceProviderImpl(2302)]` : Timeout waiting for reg change to complete unregistered.

 ## OSGi bundles and content packages included {#osgi-bundles-and-content-packages-included}